• Skip to primary navigation

 To convert these nonintoxicating cannabinoid acids into the activated cannabinoids we typically want to consume, the process of decarboxylation must occur.

-The common recommendation is to bake at 240°F for 30-35 minutes for THC or 60-65 minutes for CBD on a baking sheet lined with parchment paper or in a mason jar.
+The common recommendation is to bake at 240°F for 30-35 minutes for THC or 60-65 minutes for CBD in an oven-safe dish with a lid.

-Baking in a mason jar that you can later infuse in is a good way to keep all the sticky kief that collects at the bottom of the jar.
+Baking in an oven-safe dish that you can later infuse it is a good way to keep all the sticky kief that collects at the bottom of the jar.

 The medium heat and short cook time help to prevent any burning that may occur with the very fine consistency of the kief, although it is recommended to pay close attention at the end.